Package 'orderly2'

 root

-The path to the root directory, or NULL (the default) to search for one from the current working directory if locate is TRUE.
+The path to the root directory, or NULL (the default) to search for one from the current working directory.
 This function does not require that the directory is configured for orderly, and can be any outpack root (see orderly_init for details).

 Details

-We currently support two types of locations - path, which points to an outpack archive accessible by path (e.g., on the same computer or on a mounted network share), http, which requires that an outpack server is running at some url and uses an HTTP API to communicate, and packit, which uses Packit as a web server.
+We currently support three types of locations - path, which points to an outpack archive accessible by path (e.g., on the same computer or on a mounted network share), http, which requires that an outpack server is running at some url and uses an HTTP API to communicate, and packit, which uses Packit as a web server.
 More types may be added later, and more configuration options to these location types will definitely be needed in future.

 Path locations: